-- R-1 includes Congregate living facilities (transient) with 10 or fewer occupants. - R-2 includes live/work units. - R-4 are allowed to be constructed in accordance with the FBC-Residential Code when protected by an automatic sprinkler system in accordance with FBC Section 903.3.1.4.
+- R-1 includes Congregate living facilities (transient) with 10 or fewer occupants. - R-2 includes live/work units. - R-4 are allowed to be constructed in accordance with the FBC-Residential Code.

 Ch.
 4 Special Detailed Requirements Based on Use and Occupancy